Tools for Grant Seekers

 Why does Illinois Humanities have a grant-making program?

-Illinois Humanities has been making grants since its inception in 1973 with over 3,000 awards given, totaling over $22 million.
-We are proud to have helped support dozens of documentary films, conferences, exhibits, training programs, oral history projects, and scores of other activities.
+Illinois Humanities has been making grants since its inception in 1973, with over 3,000 awards given, totaling over $22 million.
+We are proud to have supported dozens of documentary films, conferences, exhibits, training programs, oral history projects, and scores of other activities.
 We are firm believers in the many organizations and individuals throughout the state of Illinois that value the humanities, culture, and dialogue as community-building activities, and wish to help them fulfill their missions, carry out high-quality programming, and grow their organizations.
-We are indebted to the National Endowment for the Humanities and the Illinois General Assembly for the support that allows this grantmaking program to exist.
+We are indebted to the Illinois General Assembly for the support that allows this grantmaking program to exist.

 Webinars & Workshops